AbhiGarg6428/On-Device-AI/README.md

 - CustomTkinter

 ## Goal
-Build a powerful offline AI assistant similar to Jarvis or ChatGPT that runs locally on personal devices.
+Build a powerful offline AI assistant similar to ChatGPT that runs locally on personal devices.

 ## Status
 🚧 Under development